Generacija 5: 1992–present

 Generacija 5 reunited in 1992.
-Besides Dragan Ilić on keyboards, Dragan Jovanović on guitar and Miloš Stojisavljević on bass guitar, the band's new lineup featured the singer Đorđe David Nikolić, a graduate from the Belgrade Faculty of Dramatic Arts, and drummer Zoran Radovanović, formerly of Čutura i Oblaci.
-In 1994 the band released the compilation album Generacija 5 '78–'94, which featured their old hits, an unplugged version of "Ti samo budi dovoljno daleko" and two new songs, "Najjači samo ostaju" ("Only The Strongest Survive") and "Povedi me u noć" ("Take Me into the Night").
+Besides Dragan Ilić on keyboards, Dragan Jovanović on guitar and Miloš Stojisavljević on bass guitar, the band's new lineup featured the singer Đorđe David Nikolić, a former member of the band Ratnici and a graduate from the Belgrade Faculty of Dramatic Arts, and drummer Zoran Radovanović, formerly of Čutura i Oblaci.
+In 1994, the band released the compilation album Generacija 5 '78–'94, which featured their old hits, an unplugged version of "Ti samo budi dovoljno daleko" and two new songs, "Najjači samo ostaju" ("Only The Strongest Survive") and "Povedi me u noć" ("Take Me into the Night").

 Their comeback album Svet je tvoj (The World Is Yours), released in 1997, was recorded in Belgrade and Los Angeles.
 In Belgrade they worked in studio with former Warriors member Dragan Deletić and in Los Angeles they were joined by their former member Slobodan Đorđević.
 The album was produced by Oliver Jovanović and band members themselves.
-The song "Nosi je košava" ("Košava Carries Her") featured lyrics written by deceased Nenad Radulović, a former frontman of the band Poslednja Igra Leptira.
-The album featured American rapper Baby Q Ball, singers Maja Odžaklijevska and Lana Toković and Ljuba Dimitrijević on crumhorn as guests.
+The songs were composed by Ilić and Jovanović, and the songs lyrics were written by film and television director Miloš Radović, former of Grupa I member Branko Bogićević and the group's former singer Goran Milošević.
+The song "Nosi je košava" ("Košava Carries Her") featured lyrics written by deceased Nenad Radulović, former frontman of the band Poslednja Igra Leptira.
+The album featured guest appearances by American rapper Baby Q Ball, singers Maja Odžaklijevska and Lana Toković, and Ljuba Dimitrijević (of the ensemble Renesans) on crumhorn.
 The album also featured recordings from Generacija 5 unplugged concert held in Television Belgrade Studio 9 in 1995 as bonus tracks.
-During their staying in Los Angeles the band performed at the Roxy Theatre.
+During their staying in Los Angeles, the band performed at the Roxy Theatre.

-At the beginning of 2000 Đorđe David was excluded from the band, Dragan Panjak becoming the band's new vocalist.
+At the beginning of 2000, Đorđe David was excluded from the band, Dragan Panjak becoming the band's new vocalist.
 He recorded only one song with the band, the ballad "Pomoli se još jednom..." ("Say One More Prayer...").
 The song, composed by Ilić and with lyrics written by Alka Vuica, was originally recorded in 1984 by singer Željko Bebek.
 Generacija 5 version was released on the compilation album Pomoli se još jednom... i druge balade (Say One more Prayer... and Other Ballads) in 2000.
 In 2002, the band released the album Unplugged & Live, which featured the recordings from the 1995 Television Belgrade Studio 9 unplugged concert.
 The album, besides the band's hits in acoustic arrangements, featured an unplugged cover of Time song "Istina mašina" ("Truth Machine").
 The band's original bass guitarist Dušan Petrović died on October 17, 2003.